-Before cornea transplant surgery, you will undergo:
+Before cornea transplant surgery

-A thorough eye exam.
+- The first thing will be a thorough eye exam.
 Your eye doctor looks for conditions that may lead to complications post-surgery.

-Measurements of your eye.
+- Afterward, the doctor will take the measurements of your eye.
 Your eye doctor decides what size donor cornea you require.

 During the procedure